gvwilson/buildtogether.tech/src/thinking/index.md

 ## Motivation

-One of the strongest predictors of whether or not a [%i "neurotypical" %]neurotypical[%/i%] adult will learn something or not is whether they are [%i "intrinsic motivation" "motivation!intrinsic" %]intrinsically motivated[%/i%] to learn it, i.e., whether they're learning it to satisfy their own goals.
-If someone is [%i "extrinsic motivation" "motivation!extrinsic" %]extrinsically motivated[%/i%]—for example, if they're taking a course because it's a degree requirement but they have no real interest in the topic—the learning probably won't stick [%b Wlodkowski2017 %].
+One of the strongest predictors of whether or not a neurotypical[%i "neurotypical" %] adult will learn something or not is whether they are intrinsically motivated[%i "intrinsic motivation" "motivation!intrinsic" %] to learn it, i.e., whether they're learning it to satisfy their own goals.
+If someone is extrinsically motivated[%i "extrinsic motivation" "motivation!extrinsic" %]—for example, if they're taking a course because it's a degree requirement but they have no real interest in the topic—the learning probably won't stick [%b Wlodkowski2017 %].
 While motivation is deeply personal, these three factors influence most people:

-[%i "self-efficacy" "motivation!self-efficacy" %]Self-efficacy[%/i%].
+Self-efficacy[%i "self-efficacy" "motivation!self-efficacy" %].
 :   Also called self-determination, this is the degree to which you feel you are
     in control of your own life.
 People don't enjoy being treated like robots;
     anything the teacher does to put control back in their hands will increase